 Nanocourse Contact Information:

 Nanocourses are completely on-demand for your convenience.
-If you have questions or require additional assistance, you may click the “Support” button on the lower, right-hand side of the screen, and submit your question.
+If you have questions or require additional assistance, click the “Chat” button down on the left-hand side of the screen, and submit your question.
 Our help desk will respond as soon as possible.